Banner

 Think of an unwashed car compared to a regularly washed car for an obvious comparison...

-We offer aluminium gates with up to a 25 year warranty and a lot of the longevity will depend on the environment the gates are operating within.
-Sea salt for example will rot most materials quite quickly compared to a normal atmosphere.
-Properly powdercoated or laminated aluminium gates will outlast most steel or softwood gates easily.
+We offer aluminium gates with up to a 15 year warranty and a lot of the longevity will depend on the environment the gates are operating within.
+Sea salt for example will rot most materials quite quickly compared to a normal atmosphere without very regular cleaning.
+Properly powder coated or laminated aluminium gates will outlast most steel or softwood gates easily.

 Aluminium is a great material for stability and corrosion resistance, so is a great choice when you find the design you require.
 Just check finer details once you have found your gate design and make sure you are happy with the accessories used to operate the gate too...